turistu/odds-n-ends/firefox/pastejack.md

 	let block = function(){ throw Error('blocked') };
 	exportFunction(block, Selection.prototype, { defineAs: 'selectAllChildren' });

-[Complete extension on AMO][amo-xpi].
-If you're running firefox-esr, the development edition or nightly, you can just `set xpinstall.signatures.required` to true in `about:config`, get the xpi from [here][xpi] and install it with `firefox no-sel.xpi`.
+[Complete extension on addons.mozilla.org][amo-xpi].
+If you're running firefox-esr, the developer edition or nightly, you can just `set xpinstall.signatures.required` to true in `about:config`, get the xpi from [here][xpi] and install it with `firefox no-sel.xpi`.